Goldman fund to exit company owning sex traffic site

-NEW YORK (Reuters) - A private equity fund run by Goldman Sachs Group Inc (GS.N) has agreed to sell its stake in the media company that runs a sex trafficking forum back to company’s management, a spokeswoman said on Sunday.
+NEW YORK, April 1 (Reuters) - A private equity fund run by Goldman Sachs Group Inc has agreed to sell its stake in the media company that runs a sex trafficking forum back to company’s management, a spokeswoman said on Sunday.

 GS Capital Partners III on Friday signed a deal to sell its 16 percent stake in Village Voice Media, which owns the website, called Backpage.com.